Improving Handwritten Text Recognition via 3D Attention and Multi-Scale Training: Experiments

 \subsubsection{Overall Comparison}

 Finally, Table~\ref{Comp1} shows an overall comparison of our proposed method and other state-of-the-art methods on different test sets.
 Without using external data, our proposed network can make a new milestone.
-Compared with the best networks trained by using external data, the proposed network can also keep comparable results on all datasets.
+Compared with the best networks trained by using external data, the proposed network can also achieve comparable results on all datasets.
 For the listed results on the IAM dataset, the standard partition and no word lexicons were used.
+Please note that there exists an unofficial partition (RWTH partition) of the IAM dataset.
+It is widely used by many researchers, their results are not compared in this paper.